Jarred Kelenic Player Props: Mariners vs. Blue Jays

-Jarred Kelenic, with a slugging percentage of .583 in his past 10 games -- including three home runs -- will be in action for the Seattle Mariners against the Toronto Blue Jays, with Kevin Gausman on the hill, April 29 at 3:07 PM ET.
+The Seattle Mariners and Jarred Kelenic, who went 1-for-4 last time in action, battle Chris Bassitt and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He had two hits (going 2-for-4) in his last game against the Blue Jays.
+He had a one-hit showing in his last game (1-for-4) against the Blue Jays.

 Jarred Kelenic Game Info & Props vs. the Blue Jays